-For employers, salary estimates in job listings help you recruit and hire.
-It helps employers significantly by driving greater interest to your jobs and reducing time in the recruitment and interview process by ensuring only informed candidates with the right expectations apply.
+For employers: Salary estimates in job listings help employers recruit and hire by driving greater interest to your jobs and reducing time in the recruitment and interview process by ensuring only informed candidates with the right expectations apply.

 I am the employer for a job listing and the salary estimate is off.
 Can I update the estimate?

-I am the employer and we did not give you permission to include pay information in our job listings and/or job alerts on Glassdoor.
+I am the employer and we did not give Glassdoor permission to include salary information in our job listings and/or job alerts.
 Please remove it.

 At Glassdoor, our goal is to help match the right people with the right employers by leveraging workplace transparency, including offering more information around pay to help ensure pay expectations meet pay realities.
-In turn, this helps employers recruit more informed candidates which employers say lead to better retention rates, and more productive and more engaged employees (Glassdoor Survey, August 2017).
+In turn, this helps employers recruit more informed candidates which employers say lead to higher retention rates, more productive and more engaged employees (Glassdoor Survey, August 2017).
 We are also committed to treating all employers equally, regardless of paid or unpaid relationships with Glassdoor.
-As such, we do not remove salary estimates from a company’s job listings on Glassdoor.
+As such, we do not remove salary estimates from an Employer's job listings on Glassdoor.

-If a job is a self-serve job or a third party job board job, then those jobs will not be visible in the employer center and therefore employers will not be able to update the salary estimates on those jobs with the new Employer Center feature.
-In these situations, please follow the below process:
+Third-party job board jobs are not visible in the Employer Center and therefore employers are not able to update salary estimates on those jobs.
+In these situations, follow the below process:

-Contact our Salary Estimates team to let them know you'd like to provide pay ranges to update the ranges currently displayed on your job listings (expect 2-3 business days for a response).
+Contact our Salary Estimates team to let them know you'd like to provide salary ranges to update the ranges currently displayed on your job listings (expect 2-3 business days for a response).

-Our salaries team will review the information and if there are no questions, our team will update your job listings to display the pay ranges you provide.
+Our Salary Estimates team will review the information and if there are no questions, our team will update your job listings to display the salary ranges you provide.
 This process can take up to seven business days.

-I am an employer and understand that I can update pay ranges on my job listings.
-Can I do the same thing to update pay information on my salaries page?
+I am an employer and understand that I can add or update salary ranges on my job listings.
+Can I do the same thing to update salary information on my salaries page?

-While we are currently accepting employer-provided pay ranges to display on job listings, this does not apply to salary information on company profile pages.
-However, our product team is exploring possibilities to better incorporate this type of feedback on salary company profile pages as well.
+While we are currently accepting employer-provided salary ranges to display on job listings, this does not apply to salary information on company profile pages.
+However, our product team is exploring possibilities to better incorporate this type of feedback on company profile pages.

-At this time, the best way to help improve the accuracy of salary information on your company profile pages is to encourage your employees to contribute a salary report.
+The best way to improve the accuracy of salary information on your company profile pages is to encourage your employees to contribute a salary report.
 The more information we have from employees about salaries, the more reliable the salary information becomes over time.
-For more information on salary estimates on company pages, please see this article.
+See our What Salary Information is on Glassdoor? article for more information.

 How are salary estimates calculated?